billmcconnell/billmcconnell.github.io/README.md

 # Bill McConnell

 ## Welcome
-to my GitHub It holds the projects created in my MITxPro Full Stack coding bootcamp.
+This Github site holds selected projects created in my MITxPro Full Stack coding bootcamp.
 Browse any of the projects hosted here.

 ## Contact